nspetrichenko/hello-world/README.md

 # hello-world
 Hi men!
-Read [it](https://guides.github.com/activities/hello-world/) and do it! my first repository on git
+Read [it](https://guides.github.com/activities/hello-world/) and do it!
+In my first repository on git